Last Updated: February 3, 2020

 - Assisting insurance consumers with their insurance problems;

 - Researching special insurance issues to understand and assess their impact on Wisconsin;

 - Providing technical assistance on legislation and promulgating administrative rules to interpret insurance laws;

 - Creating and distributing public information and consumer education pieces to educate people about insurance; and

-- Operating a state life insurance fund, a property fund for the property owned by local units of government, and a patients compensation fund insuring health care providers for medical malpractice.
+- Operating a state life insurance fund and a patients compensation fund insuring health care providers for medical malpractice.